ehresmannp/ehresmannp/README.md

 - 👋 Hi, I’m Paige
 - 👀 I’m interested in macroeconomics research
-- 🌱 I’m currently learning STATA
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on professional economics research as an RA
 - 📫 How to reach me: ehresmannp@carleton.edu